spolivin/rearden/README.md

 ### Data preprocessing

-Data structures included in `preprocessings.py` are basically programmed to help with missing values, duplicates and data preparation for machine learning algorithms (e.g. data split into sets).
+Functions included in `preprocessings.py` are basically programmed to help with missing and anomalous values, duplicates and data preparation for machine learning algorithms (e.g. data split into sets).
 For instance, currently the following functions are included in the module:

 | Name | Kind | Description |
 | :---------------------- | :---------------------- | :---------------------- |